sandman21vs/MaixBitCase/README.md

 	22: ENTER

 	21: PAGE

+- Insert Maix Bit board with camera assembled
 - Use the printed bar with screws to fix the baord

 ![plot](./Images/assembly.jpg)

 - Place the display in place
-- Plase the case front, taking care don't "byte" wires
+- Place the case front, taking care don't "byte" wires
 - Use other two screws to close the case

 ![plot](./Images/front.jpeg)